jed/dynamo/README.md

 [![Build Status](https://secure.travis-ci.org/jed/dynamo.png)][travis]

 This is a [node.js][node] binding for the [DynamoDB][dynamo] service provided by [Amazon Web Services][aws].
-It currently supports the entire DynamoDB API in a unsugared (read: Amazon-flavored (read: ugly)) format.
-I'll be adding a more comfortable API over the coming week to map DynamoDB operations to a more node-friendly API, so stay tuned.
+It currently supports the entire DynamoDB API in an unsugared (read: Amazon-flavored (read: ugly)) format.
+I'll be adding a more comfortable API over the coming week to make DynamoDB operations more node-ish, so stay tuned.

 Goals
 -----